zachedwards2/econ8310-assignment2/README.md

 - Your code executing without errors
 - Storing your models to make predictions on new data
 - Making reasonable predictions based on the data provided
-- Forecasting a score for each team during each week
+- Forecasting whether or not each new observation is a meal

 To complete this assignment, your code will need to contain the following:
 1. A forecasting algorithm named `model` using the sklearn or xgboost implementation of one of the models covered in lessons 4 to 6.
 Your dependent variable is the `meal` variable (indicating whether or not a purchase was classified as a meal or not), and may or may not use exogenous variables from the remainder of the dataset.
 The training data is stored at the following URL: https://github.com/dustywhite7/Econ8310/raw/master/AssignmentData/assignment3.csv